 Respected throughout the law profession for her jurisprudence and consistent legal theory, Ruth Bader Ginsburg has recently taken on almost a cult following.
 Jane De Hart recounts Ginsburg’s life from childhood to law professor to Supreme Court Justice.
 Ginsburg made a life of creating opportunities where they hadn’t existed, striking a balance between having an exceptional career and family, and fighting gender discrimination.

-Can I admit that neither of us have read this book or watched the movie?
+Can I admit that I have not read this book or watched the movie?
 Telling of the true story of NASA’s African-American female mathematicians, this book should be right up my alley, since I studied mathematics in college.
 Segregated from their white colleagues, these fierce women used pencil and paper to calculate the physics needed to launch men to the moon.
 I’ve heard complaints that the writing is dry but the characters are fascinating.
-Can’t wait to find out for myself.
+I can’t wait to find out for myself.

 Topping the list of recent nonfiction feminist books is Rage Becomes Her.
 Chemaly takes the self-help genre and turns it on its head by declaring that our rage is good.
 She believes that we can harness our rage and use it to change the world.
 We haven’t read this book yet, but we are excited to give it a try.